ImtiyazKhan117/pubtestbuild/README.md

 ✔ Choose your UI flavor · JavaScript

 ✔ Would you like to set up the project for mobile as well? · yes

+## How to set up project on the new device

+npm install

+npm run tauri android init

+## How to run

+npm run tauri android dev